 Device initialization is the third step.
-It is always done for the first run and for subsequent runs if Retrace is disabled.
+It is always done for the first run and for subsequent runs if neither Leave nor Retrace are enabled.

 After the State Variables option has been processed, .IC statements are processed.
 Device IC statements, such as those for inductor current and capacitor voltage, override .IC statements if they are in conflict.